NetApp/ontap-rest-python/lod/README.md

 1. Using a browser, access the [Lab On Demand](https://labondemand.netapp.com/) web site and sign in using your NetApp account.

-2. Click *Full Library* on the left and choose the "Exploring the ONTAP REST API v1.2" Lab-On-Demand solution.
+2. Click *Full Library* on the left and choose the *Exploring the ONTAP REST API v1.2* Lab-On-Demand solution.

 3. Sign in to the `rhel1` machine in the provisioned lab.